XaF/qolsysgw/README.md

    and the integration will be setup upon success.

-### Configuring your Qolsys IQ Panel 2+
+### Configuring your Qolsys IQ Panel

-If you already have the Control4 token for your Qolsys IQ Panel 2+, you can skip that step.
+If you already have the Control4 token for your Qolsys IQ Panel, you can skip that step.
 If you do not understand what that sentence is about, you definitely need to go through that step.